When your dog is your constant hiking or travel companion, there will be a lot of opportunities to capture great photos of your dog.

 4) Don’t Forget to Capture Your Dog’s Personality

-Try not to force your pup into an uncomfortable or unnatural position when taking the photo.
+Try not to force your dog into an uncomfortable or unnatural position when taking the photo.

-Not only will the dog drop out of uncomfortable positions more quickly, but pictures that more accurately showcase your dog’s personality will bring out a more interested and sympathetic reaction.
+Not only will the dog drop out of uncomfortable positions more quickly, but naturally-posed pictures will better showcase your dog’s personality and be more fun for them.

 Some of the best photos are taken by sitting in one place, letting your dog casually walk around or explore, and capturing the spontaneous moments.